 The Payment Process Starts with Signed Contracts

 The CARS payment process must begin with a signed contract.
-DHS program units prepare, negotiate and eventually sign contracts with providers or local governments for services.
-Program staff send signed contracts to the CARS Unit for entry into the CARS system at least one month before the first payment to a provider.
+DHS program units prepare, negotiate and eventually sign contracts with providers or local governments for services via DocuSign.
+Bureau of Procurement and Contracting staff route the signed contracts to the CARS Unit for entry into the CARS system at least one month before the first payment to a provider.

 Contract Information is Entered into the CARS System